tpbnick/docs/docs/py-dictionaries.md

 for language in favorite_languages.values():
 	print(language.title())
 ```
-The `for` statement here pulls each value from the dictionary and assigns it to the variable `language`.
+The `#!py for` statement here pulls each value from the dictionary and assigns it to the variable `language`.
 When these values are printed, we get a list of all chosen languages:
 ```
 The following languages have been mentioned:
 Python